ibm-cloud-docs/cloud-object-storage/tutorials/web-application.md

 2. Run the app locally.
 Open a terminal application providing a CLI and change your working directory to the COS-WebGalleryStart directory.
 Please note the Node.js dependencies listed in the package.json file.
-Download them into place using the command shown in the following example.
+Download them into place using the command shown in the next example.

 ```
 npm install
 ```
 {: caption="Example 2.
 Node Package Manager (npm) install" caption-side="bottom"}

-Run the app using the command shown in the following example.
+Run the app using the command shown in Example 3.

 ```
 npm start